Trishadring/Pizza-Review-App/README.md

 - let users make a more detailed review
 - show average review for a restaurant
-- implement yelp api add more restaurants
 - see a detailed view of a review
 - see a users profile
-- see restaurants hours
+- see restaurants hours -from yelp api